Hyundai Kona Electric review - Reliability and safety

 - 4Interior, design and technologyThe Kona Electric is just as stylish as its internal-combustion siblings, with build quality and tech to match

 - 5Practicality, comfort and boot spaceWhile not as capacious as the Kia e-Niro, the Kona Electric is still a comfortable and practical EV

-- 6Reliability and Safety - currently readingAn excellent warranty and good reputation for reliability are joined by good safety credentials
+- 6Reliability and Safety - currently readingKona Electric customers benefit from good reliability, an excellent warranty and solid safety credentials